 The Vermillion River Monitoring Network was created to assess water quality and quantity in the Vermillion River Watershed.
 Monitoring staff with Dakota County Soil and Water Conservation District and Scott Soil and Water Conservation District visit eight locations on a biweekly basis from snowmelt (mid-March) through November 1 (Figure 1).
-The summer's historic drought meant that most samples were collected during baseflow or low water level conditions as rainfall events were few and far between (a few in the spring and fall).
+The summer's drought meant that most samples were collected during baseflow or low water level conditions as rainfall events were limited like in 2021.